-I told James Whittaker that I don’t use the term “manual testing” and that I prefer the term “sapient testing” because it’s more to the point.
+I told a rival that I don’t use the term “manual testing” and that I prefer the term “sapient testing” because it’s more to the point.
 This is evident in the first definition of the word “manual” in the Oxford English Dictionary: ” 1. a.
 Of work, an action, a skill, etc.: of or relating to the hand or hands; done or performed with the hands; involving physical rather than mental exertion.
 Freq. in manual labour.“ Sapient, on the other hand, means “wise.”

 In other words, I notice that some of my rivals in the testing industry don’t merely disagree with me, they apparently don’t comprehend what I’m saying.
 Example: after some ten hours of solid debate with me, over several sittings, Stuart Reid (who is working on a software testing standard of all preposterous things), told a colleague of mine that he believed I don’t truly mean the things I said in those debates, but merely said them to “be provocative.”
 Huh.
 That’s some serious cognitive dissonance you got going, Stu, when the only way you can process what I’m saying is to declare, essentially, that it was all just a dream.